Where to Stay in Toronto First Time: 8 Best Areas

 If you are looking for the best area to stay in Toronto for the first time and planning a laid-back trip spent wandering the city with no particular priorities, Downtown has it all.

-One of the main attractions of Toronto Downtown is the famous Art Gallery of Ontario.
+Toronto Downtown is home to the famous Art Gallery of Ontario.
 Hosting an array of artwork from across the world, this is a must-visit for anyone with a love of fine art.
 Several smaller art galleries also populate the area, in case the Art Gallery of Ontario isn’t enough to sate you.

 Just a short walk from the Art Gallery of Ontario is Toronto City Hall.
 The ultra-modern City Hall building is quite a contrast to the historic Osgoode Hall, with which it shares a plaza, Nathan Philips Square.
 Don’t forget to take a photo with the illuminated Toronto Sign whilst you’re there.